 From November this year, manufacturers in the USA will have to check the authenticity of the withdrawn medicines under the Supply Chain Security Act (DSCSA).
 In Germany, the securPharm system has been doing this since 9 February 2019.

-In the USA, it will hardly be possible for all retailers to connect their systems to each individual system of their supplying pharmaceutical manufacturers, which is why pharmaceutical manufacturers want to record the required serial numbers on the packaging via blockchain to enable decentralised verification.
+In the USA, it will hardly be possible for all retailers to connect their systems to each individual system of their supplying pharmaceutical manufacturers, which is why pharmaceutical manufacturers want to record the required serial numbers on the packaging via blockchain to enable decentralized verification.

 “Blockchain technologies are used to electronically sign and mathematically guarantee transactions in the pharmaceutical supply chain,” says Marc Gardette, Director of the Public Sector at Microsoft France.
 Blockchain is currently not an issue for the tracking of individual drug packages in Europe, but it offers an opportunity for the topics targeted by the competition.